May 6, 2022

 For the past two years, the difficult decision was made to cancel the in-person food drive due to ongoing health and safety concerns related to COVID-19.
 As individuals and families faced this challenge, it has become ever clearer the need to reinstitute and revive this traditional in-person food drive this year.

-Making a donation is easy.
+Donating is easy.
 Customers should leave their non-perishable food donations in a bag near their mailbox on Saturday, May 14, before their letter carrier arrives.
+In the days leading up to the food drive, letter carriers will be delivering special bags along with your mail that may be used to make donations.
 Food collected during Saturday’s drive will be delivered to local community churches, food banks and food pantries for distribution.

 Food Drive TIPS